Preloved

 Preloved.co.uk is a classified advertising website based in the UK.
 It was founded by Ian Buzer in 1998 and bought by The Hut Group in 2014.
+In January 2025, THG plc demerged its technology and logistics arm, THG Ingenuity, into a privately owned, stand-alone business.

 History

 Preloved was founded by Ian Buzer in 1998.
 Initially for second-hand and vintage items, it became of the largest sites for advertising pets, horses and livestock.
 In 2012, it was ranked 2nd in the UK for classified ads by Hitwise.
 In 2013, it recorded over 1.1 billion page views on its advert pages.
 As of 2014, Preloved was the largest independent classified ads site in the UK.

 In March 2014, Moo Ltd, the owner of Preloved.co.uk, was bought by The Hut Group.